March 15, 2023

 Louis Armstrong plays at the CASINO Ballroom in Nags Head

 Mattie opens her store near the soundside resort in 1914 when she was 17 years old.

 Nellie Myrtle Pridgen passed away 7-21-1992

-Nellie Myrtle Twiford is born to Mattie & Jethro Midgette, 5-17-1918, in Nags Head Woods,
+Nellie Myrtle Midgette is born to Mattie & Jethro Midgette on May 17, 1918, in Nags Head Woods,

-Nell's daughter and Beachcomber Museum founder, Carmen Lee Pridgen, is born.
+Nell's daughter and Beachcomber Museum founder, Carmen Lee Pridgen, is born 7-10-1937

 Nell finds her prized Argonaut shell in front of the Arlington Hotel, 1957.